 Threaded joints with parallel thread are to be allowed for Class III, outside diameter not more than 60.3 mm.

-In particular cases, sizes in excess of those mentioned above may be accepted by the Classification Society if in compliance with a recognized national and/or international standard.
+In particular cases, sizes in excess of those mentioned above may be accepted by TL if in compliance with a recognized national and/or international standard.

 P2.7.4 Mechanical joints